- What is Instacart?

-- Application are invited from individuals who want to earn money by shopping in their free time.
+- Application are invited from individuals who want to earn money by shopping in their free time and work for Instacart.

-- Applications are processed by the recruitment team and a face to face, one on one interview is scheduled.
+- The applications are processed by the recruitment team and a face to face, one on one interview is scheduled.

 - Proper training is provided to selected individuals before they are ready to shop and deliver groceries.